badbox29/solitaire-js/README.md

 - Time-based bonus points on completion (700,000 ÷ seconds elapsed)

 ### Customization
-- **Table color picker** — switch the felt background on the fly between Green, Blue, Red, Brown, Grey, and Purple
+- **Table color picker** — switch the felt background on the fly; available in Green, Blue, Red, Brown, Grey, and Purple
-- **Card back picker** — switch card back designs on the fly between Red (default), Gold, Black, and Cream
+- **Card back picker** — switch card back designs on the fly; multiple designs supported
+- **Persistent preferences** — table color and card back selection are saved to browser localStorage and automatically restored when you return to the game, even after the browser tab has been killed and reloaded by the OS

 ### Technical
 - Zero external dependencies — Bootstrap replaced with a minimal hand-crafted reset